-According to a Software Advice retail impact survey, 56% of retailers are prioritizing their e-commerce and online presence in 2021.
+Since 55% of shoppers prefer to shop online, a website with that capability is important.
 If you plan to sell products online, you’ll need an e-commerce solution.
 You have several options here:

 - You can build an e-commerce platform on your own site by adding e-commerce tools.

 - Sign on with a hosted provider, such as Shopify or BigCommerce.

 - Create a store on one (or more) of the mega online marketplaces, such as Amazon, eBay, Walmart, or Etsy.